YichaoOU/HemTools/docs/content/Bioinformatics_tools/to_ensembl_name.rst

 Currently only work for hg19.
 Interesting find: SMIM11 gene has definitions in both hg19 and hg38.
 But SMIM11B is only defined in hg38.

+``This program could take a long time!``

+Since our program searchs matches in multiple databases, it may take some time to get your results.

 Input
 ^^^^^